 Safe Toys for Infants and Toddlers

-The age-specific guidelines for choosing toys for infants and toddlers is more extensive than any other age group.
+The age-specific guidelines for choosing toys for infants and toddlers are more extensive than any other age group.
 These are the most important things to keep in mind:

 - Toys should be at least three centimeters in diameter so they aren’t able to be swallowed.